 Some DFA model builders prefer stochastic differential equations with various degrees of functional interrelatedness.
-The transition of returns over time, as well as the correlations among different asset components, always is represented in multiple simultaneous equations.
-Other DFA modelers use multivariate normal models, which conjecture a covariance matrix of investment returns.
+The transition of returns over time, as well as the correlations among different asset components, always are represented in multiple simultaneous equations.
+Other DFA modelers use multivariate Normal models, which conjecture a covariance matrix of investment returns.
 These models do not have time-dependent transition modeling information.
 Such an efficient frontier, by definition, has no time transition properties.
-A sample taken from any sub-period within the time-series would contain sampling error, but otherwise, the investment allocation would be unaffected.
+A sample taken from any sub-period within the time series would contain sampling error, but otherwise, the investment allocation would be unaffected.

 Both approaches begin with a single instance of reality.
 They both purport to model it.
-One approach, stochastic equations, uses largely subjective methods to parameterize the process.2 Another approach to modeling clings to assumptions that seem to be or are taken to be realistic.3 Both produce scenarios that are deemed sufficiently similar to reality to represent it for the purpose at hand.
+One approach, stochastic equations, uses largely subjective methods to parameterize the process.1 Another approach to modeling clings to assumptions that seem to be or are taken to be realistic.2 Both produce scenarios that are deemed sufficiently similar to reality to represent it for the purpose at hand.

 The efficient frontier calculation can be a constrained optimization either based on a sample from a historic series of returns or a derived series with smoothing or other ad hoc adjustment.
 Alternatively, an EF may be created from simulated DFA results.
-Both the efficient frontier and DFA asset-based modeling are using the same set of beliefs regarding the manner by which statistically acceptable parameters are used.4 They both start with a single historic time-series of returns for various component assets
+Both the efficient frontier and DFA asset-based modeling are using the same set of beliefs regarding the manner by which statistically acceptable parameters are used.3 They both start with a single historic time series of returns for various component assets.

-2.1 Two Viewpoints on the Use of Efficient Frontiers
+2.1.
+Two Viewpoints on the Use of Efficient Frontiers

 The practitioner has a straightforward objective: define investment allocation strategy going forward.
 Today's portfolio allocation leads to tomorrow's result.
 The portfolio is then rebalanced relative to expectations.
 The new one leads to new results.
-The cycle repeats.
-Where does the chicken end and the egg begin?
-In practice, the practitioner has only one instance of yesterday's reality and tomorrow's expectations from which to construct a portfolio and a model.
+The